-Journal prompts for beginners are a great way to dip your toe into journaling, especially if you’re just starting out and don’t want to overwhelm yourself or feel as if you’re out of your depth.
+Journal prompts are a great way for beginners to dip your toes into journaling, especially if you don’t want to overwhelm yourself or feel as if you’re out of your depth.

 However, even this might sound daunting if you’ve never used journal prompts or even journaled before.

 What type of journal prompts should you choose?

 How else do you start a journal as a beginner?

 How often should I journal?

 This is why using journal prompts aimed at simply helping you to gently open up and get into the habit of writing about your feelings can be really useful.